Living Organ Donor Search

 About Jennifer

-Dr. Jennifer Sanftner McGraw has spent 25 years making a profound difference in the lives of others.
+Dr. Jennifer McGraw has spent 25 years making a profound difference in the lives of others.
 As a clinical psychologist, professor, and department chair at Slippery Rock University, she has touched thousands of lives — students who call her "the best professor in the department," families navigating the darkest moments of eating disorder recovery, and a university community that depends on her leadership.

 What her students say